bryanem32/hyperv_vm_creator/README.md

 - v27: Re-arranged GUI Window and options for Hosts with Display Resolution less than 1920x1080
 - v28: Log Boxes Color now with Dark Background and Light Green Font, Fixed GPU Updater layout to accomodate for more VMs
 - v29: Fixed Log Box bug
+- v30: Added VM Profile Dropdown to enable proper checkboxes based on Windows Version with or without Parsec